hangnguyen81/basic-javascript/README.md

 # basic-javascript
-Learning javscript by building some little apps
+Learning javscript by building some small apps